Click on a name to send an email.

 Hobbs returned to WBCU in 1989 as program director, morning announcer, and sports director.
 While in the last position Hobbs twice earned Sports Announcer of the Year awards from the South Carolina Broadcasting Association.

 Hobbs became general manager of WBCU in 1997 and remained in that position until moving to Toccoa in 2001.
 While general manager of WBCU, Hobbs served as chairman of the Chamber of Commerce and vice president of the Union Rotary Club.
 Upon leaving Union, Hobbs was awarded a letter of recognition by the City of Union for service to the community.

-Since joining WNEG in 2001, Hobbs has served as chairman of the Toccoa-Stephens County Chamber of Commerce and has sat on the boards of the Toccoa Rotary Club and the United Way.
+Since joining WNEG in 2001, Hobbs has served as chairman of the Toccoa-Stephens County Chamber of Commerce, and President of the Toccoa Rotary Club.
 Under Hobbs’s management, WNEG was named Small Market Station of the Year by the Georgia Broadcasting Association in 2003.

 Hobbs is married to the former Betsy Stalnaker of Union, SC and has two boys, Richard and Ben.

 You might say Ken Brady grew up at WNEG.
 He started his radio career in 1977 right after graduating Stephens County High School working as an afternoon announcer.
 “I had only been on the air two weeks when I got to announce that Elvis Presley had died,” he remembered.